piyook/roshambo/README.md

  The vue components are stored in a Vapp folder within the Laravel resources folder.

- Vue-cli was modded to build the VUE production dist folder to the Laravel public folder and also update the app.blade.php which was used to build the index.html file.
+ Vite package.json was modded to build the VUE production dist folder to the Laravel public folder and also update the app.blade.php which was used to build the index.html file.
 In this use-case the laravel blade templating engine is not being used.